zenoix/walnut-environment/README.md

   ...
 ```

-The remaining steps depend on if you are using NixOS, WSL, or both.
+The remaining steps depend on if you are using NixOS, home-manager, or both.
 At the end of the setup section, there are instructions for creating and adding more hosts.

 ### NixOS Setup